wsu-cpts489-fa20/bp-weather/README.md

 GH_CLIENT_ID='<CLIENT ID INSIDE QUOTES>' GH_CLIENT_SECRET='<CLIENT SECRET INSIDE QUOTES>'

+Make sure to add .env to your .gitignore file so that your secrets aren't stored in your GitHub repo!

 The app is presently set be served to http://localhost:8081 through the command npm run dev.
 You'll need to update DEPLOY_URL in server.js for remote deployment.